The Economic Impact of CoronavirusVIEW EVENT DETAILS

 The discussion begins at 8:30 a.m.

-Since the start of the year, physicians, officials, and communities in China and beyond have scrambled to respond to the alarming outbreak of COVID-19, the coronavirus which began in city of Wuhan and has so far resulted in tens of thousands of confirmed cases and over a thousand deaths worldwide as of mid-February.
+Since the start of the year, physicians, officials, and communities in China and beyond have scrambled to respond to the alarming outbreak of COVID-19, the coronavirus which began in city of Wuhan and has so far resulted in over 90,000 confirmed cases and over three thousand deaths worldwide as of March 1.

 The negative economic impacts of this virus came swiftly and will likely worsen as the outbreak continues to disrupt tourism, trade, supply chains, and investment in China and beyond.
 After extending the Lunar New Year holiday to slow the outbreak, Beijing is trying to jumpstart economic production through a number of steps – new construction projects, low interest rates, and tax cuts.

 What will be the ultimate impact of the coronavirus on the regional and global economy and China’s economic trajectory?
 And how will it affect China’s ability to follow through on the commitments it made in the phase one trade deal with the United States?
-At this March Asia Briefing, Daniel Rosen, a founding partner of Rhodium Group and the Jack Wadsworth Fellow at Asia Society Policy Institute, will shed light on China’s economic trajectory in the wake of the coronavirus outbreak and assess the global ramifications.
+At this March Asia Briefing, Kevin Rudd, President of the Asia Society Policy Institute (ASPI), and Daniel Rosen, a founding partner of Rhodium Group and the Jack Wadsworth Fellow at ASPI, will shed light on China’s economic trajectory in the wake of the coronavirus outbreak and assess the global ramifications.